Sacred Coherence

 The Top of the Hierarchy

-Meanwhile, every one of these candidates presupposes coherence in the very act of ruling.
+Meanwhile, every one of these candidates presupposes coherence in the act of ruling.
 A divine command must at least be non-contradictory to be obeyable.
 A utility calculation must be consistent to be a calculation.
 A principle of liberty applied unevenly is not a principle but a mood.
 To state a supreme value, apply it across cases, and defend it against rivals is already to submit to coherence.
 So coherence is not one candidate among the others.
 It is the precondition of candidacy — and putting anything else on top installs a sovereign that cannot function without a power it officially outranks.

 What Coherence Is